 In this blog, we look at patterns in household income, wages and wealth by social class in London in the wake of the 2007/8 financial crisis and economic downturn.
-The blog is one of a series in recent months which have looked at different aspects of inequality and disadvantage in London.
+The blog is one of a series looking at different aspects of inequality and disadvantage in London.

 The findings are drawn from our comprehensive report published last year, The Changing Anatomy of Economic Inequality in London (2007-2013), which provided a detailed picture of what happened to different population groups in London between 2007/8 and 2012/13.

 The blog is being written following two major political changes that will affect the future of London: First, the election of Sadiq Khan as the new London Mayor on a platform of fairness, with commitments to a more equal London, the creation of a new economic fairness unit within the GLA and tackling low pay.
 Second, the referendum vote to leave the European Union, whilst London voted to remain.

 As the country tries to process the results of the EU Referendum and its consequences, discussions about the uneven nature of the recovery from the 2007/8 crisis and downturn, and the ways in which austerity has impacted on different social groups, have moved up the political and media agenda.
 Here, we focus on patterns of inequality and disadvantage in the capital by social class.
 According to the most recent Social Attitudes Survey, 8 in 10 people think that the divide between social classes is wide or very wide, whilst public perceptions of how easy it is to move between social classes have worsened since the start of austerity measures.